Leveraging Data Analytics for Improved Test Automation Efficiency

 The Importance of Data Analytics in Test Automation

-- Improved Test Coverage: Analytics can highlight areas of inadequate test coverage so that the teams focus on high-risk sections of the application.
+- Improved Test Coverage: Analytics identifies areas with insufficient coverage, allowing teams to focus on high-risk sections of the application.

 Key Metrics to Track for Test Automation Efficiency